-Child Care Subsidy is generally paid directly to approved
+Child Care Subsidy is generally paid directly to approved child care providers to be passed on as a fee reduction to individuals.

 After the end of each financial year, Services Australia balances a claimant's Child Care Subsidy payments to ensure they received the correct amount.
 They do this by comparing the amount of Child Care Subsidy paid based on the family's estimated adjusted taxable income, with the amount they are entitled to receive based on their actual adjusted taxable income (page 55).